byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 ### IDLE Test 11 (2023-06-30 17:33:24 - 20:14:15)
 - The error at address 0x12925ef hs been found 19 teams during this test, and the error at address 0x05e250e was found 14 times.
 - This test timed out 43 times
+  - In the first timeout, the BIST was starting the reading command and no output came out.
+The BIST was in the idle state.
+After the board was repowered, the next one happened 5 min afterwards, the same thing happened: the reading command was sent and no output came out.
+The BIST was in an error-reading state.
+The next time, the reader command was started and the BIST was in a writing state.
+Afterwards, the BIST was stuck in a reading state and timeouts happened over and over again.
 - At time 18:09:00, there were 5122 errors and these were the weird errors that have just random values that is no where near the pattern written.
 These errors were gone at 18:14:12
 - This pattern just kept happening the same as some previous tests,teh weird errors show up and then they are gone.
 But they show up again after some time